 Richard Miller (2016)

-Liverpool born Richard Miller completed a Degree in Composition, and a Masters Degree in Composition, both at the Royal College of Music, studying with Kenneth Hesketh and Simon Holt.
-He has also worked with composers Sally Beamish, Colin Matthews, Mark Simpson and the late Sir Peter Maxwell Davies
+Liverpool-born Richard Miller completed undergraduate and Master’s degrees in Composition at the Royal College of Music, studying with Kenneth Hesketh and Simon Holt.
+He has also worked with composers Sally Beamish, Colin Matthews, Mark Simpson and the late Sir Peter Maxwell Davies.

 “I am incredibly excited to begin this residency with Liverpool Philharmonic.
 The Orchestra played a pivotal role in the formative years of my musical education since I first heard them perform live at the age of thirteen.
 Before I moved to London to study at the Royal College of Music, I was also privileged to sing in the fantastic Royal Liverpool Philharmonic Choir for two years. o hear the musicians from the Orchestra play my music would be, without any exaggeration, a dream come true and I am grateful to be given this wonderful opportunity by an organisation that has already given me so much."